A1 Marijuana Doctors Logo

 Deciding whether to disclose medical marijuana use to employers is a personal decision and depends on various factors, including the nature of the job, the employer’s policies, and the legal framework in the state.

 In New York, where medical marijuana use is protected under certain conditions, it might be beneficial for employees to disclose their use to facilitate reasonable accommodations.
-However, employees should carefully consider their specific circumstances and the potential implications of such disclosure at their workplace.

 How Can Effective Communication Enhance Workplace Rights for Medical Marijuana Users?